haplotype/kindred/README.md

 ## Usage examples

-1) If in.vcf.gz contains AF field, one can simply do:
+1) If in.vcf.gz contains AF tag, one can simply do:

        $ kindred -i in.vcf.gz -o pref

-2) If in.vcf.gz has no AF field, and one wants to use allele frequencies estimated from genotypes in the vcf file.
+2) If in.vcf.gz has no AF tag, and one wants to use allele frequencies estimated from genotypes in the vcf file:

        $ bcftools plugin fill-tags in.vcf.gz | kindred -i - -o test

-3) If in.vcf.gz contain AF field, but you want to recomputed it.
+3) If in.vcf.gz contain AF tag, but you want to recomputed it anyway:

        $ bcftools annotate --remove INFO in.vcf.gz | \
           bcftools plugin fill-tags in.vcf.gz | \